mbaynton/batch-framework/README.md

 ### Terms and their definitions
   * **Runnable**:
-    One of the user-implemented classes that models a long-running job.
+    One of the user-implemented classes that models a long-running task.
 An instance of a Runnable models and provides the implementation for a single unit of work.
 It is its `run()` method whose body does the actual work/computation to further the Task's progress.
   * **Runnable Iterator**: